Vel-San/Getoffyourphone/README.md

 - GitHub Account credentials and Bot Token from Main.java
 - Change About Me data in Main.java
 - Json file in App folder

+**Other:**

+-You can contribute to this project by submitting your pull requests.
 ______